-Regarding the ship and her career, we can clearly say that she had an unfortunate path, particularly because of her short spells in various services and ultimately because of her long lay-up.
+Regarding the ship and her career, we can clearly note that she had an unfortunate path, particularly because of her short spells in various services and ultimately because of her long lay-up.
 If she had received good care by her owners and had been quickly sold by them during their economic difficulties, then she would have avoided the torches of the scrapyards for sure.
 But even if we have a look at her career from the moment she was built, she encountered many obstacles, as she failed to establish herself in Northern Europe, going through three different names, four operators and three lines of operation in just five years.
 She was one of many high speed ferries to arrive in Greece during the early 2000s in order to provide quick, reliable and efficient service between mainland Greece and the Greek Islands.
 At the time of her arrival, her company, GA Ferries, was at still at the heart of its hay days.
-Despite her potential as a high speed craft and her young age at the time she joined GA Ferries, the JET FERRY 1 eventually did not experience the same success that her rivals met during the 2000s.
-She initially sought to reduce the duration of the trip on the Patras-Kefalonia-Ithaca line on the Ionian Sea, but she was unable to overthrow the incumbent company operating there, Blue Star Ferries.
+Despite her potential as a high speed craft and her young age at the time in which she joined GA Ferries, the JET FERRY 1 eventually did not experience the same success as that of her rivals during the 2000s.
+She initially sought to reduce the duration of the trip on the Patras-Kefalonia-Ithaca line on the Ionian Sea, but she was unable to overthrow the incumbent company operating there, namely Blue Star Ferries.
 As a result, she moved to the Sporades, where she finally found a stable role.
 But even there, while she had a respectable service, she failed to really stand out as one of the best ships of the area.
-The JET FERRY 1 was the first, and, ultimately, only high speed craft that operated under their colours.
+The JET FERRY 1 was the first, and ultimately the only, high speed craft that operated under GA Ferries.
 The company already had the veteran ferries DALIANA, MILENA, ROMILDA, RODANTHI, MARINA and the Ro-Ro carrier NICOLAS A, and had also acquired the ferry DIMITROULA in 1997.
 But the Greek financial crisis completely changed the situation a decade later, with the company abruptly ending its operations in 2009, and with all its ships being abandoned by their crews in Piraeus by the end of that year.
 All ships were sold for scrap in 2011 and in 2012, with the JET FERRY 1 being the last survivor until today.

 The JET FERRY 1 as the KATTEGAT in Hundested, during her first year of operations.
 It was ultimately her only year under Grenaa-Hundested Linien.
 Picture taken by Claus Carlsen and available on www.shipspotting.com.

-The KATTEGAT however did not remain under lay-up for long, as she was sold a month later to Danish company DSB (Danske Statsbaner, which stands for Danish State Railways), which was (and still is) the largest railway operator in Denmark, while being owned by the Danish State at the time.
+The KATTEGAT however did not remain under lay-up for long, as she was sold the following month to Danish company DSB (Danske Statsbaner, which stands for Danish State Railways), which was (and still is) the largest railway operator in Denmark, while being owned by the Danish State at the time.
 The company not only operated railway services, but also ferries that would allow their trains to cross the Baltic Sea in order to connect Denmark with Germany and Sweden.
-This service was managed by the DSB Rederi division, which took care of the ferries transporting the company's trains.
+This service was managed by the DSB Rederi division, which operated the ferries transporting the company's trains.
 By joining DSB, the KATTEGAT was the first high speed craft in the history of the company.
 She was renamed BERLIN EXPRESS (being named after Germany's capital city) and changed her port of registry from Grenaa to Copenhagen.
 By entering service on the Rostock-Gedser line in 1996 (which had been abandoned by the company Europa Linien, which had ceased operations during that same year), she became the first high speed ferry to ever connect Germany with Denmark via the Baltic Sea.
 She notably contributed to a rapid connection of Berlin with Copenhagen, serving as a bridge between the two countries for which these cities serve as capital cities.